silverstripe/api.silverstripe.org/README.md

 ## Installation

  1. Clone the repo to your local development environment
- 2. Run `composer install` which will install Sami
+ 2. Run `composer install` which will install Doctum
  3. Run `makedoc.sh` to build the static API docs (will take some time and generates ~900Mb new files)

 ## Usage